Eagle P3: Terms

 Under the terms of Eagle P3, a private company is responsible for designing, building, securing financing, operating and maintaining (DBFOM) three commuter rail lines, the East Corridor (later named the A Line), the Gold Line (later named the G Line), and a 8.4 km "starter segment" of the Northwest Corridor (later named the B Line).

 Additionally, the private company would build a maintenance facility for commuter rail equipment that could be used on the lines operated by the contractor, as well as lines directly operated by the RTD.

-The contract stipulates that the RTD owns all assets involved and collects all revenues generated, while the private contractor assumes all risks involved in the project’s operation.
+The contract stipulates that the RTD owns all assets involved and collects all revenues generated, while the private contractor assumes all risks involved in the project's operation.
 In return, the RTD will make monthly payments to the contractor.

-Eagle P3 is the first full transit DBFOM public-private partnership in the United States.
+Eagle P3 is the second full transit DBFOM public-private partnership in the United States.
+The first full transit DBFOM public-private partnership in the United States was the Tren Urbano in San Juan, Puerto Rico.

 The involvement of a private sector company was estimated to save about $300 million in construction costs compared to estimates of the cost if the RTD were solely responsible for the project.

 Private partner selection

 The process of selecting the private sector company for Eagle P3 began in August 2008, when the RTD issued a request for qualifications, to which three companies responded.
 In September 2009, a request for proposal was sent to each company; the RTD received two technical proposals in April 2010, followed by two final proposals in May.

-Out of these, the RTD in June awarded the contract to Denver Transit Partners, a consortium led by engineering firm Fluor Corporation and the Macquarie Group investment bank, with Uberior Infrastructure Investments and infrastructure designer, bullder, and maintenance company Balfour Beatty as the other major partners.
+Out of these, the RTD in June awarded the contract to Denver Transit Partners, a consortium led by engineering firm Fluor Corporation and the Macquarie Group investment bank, with Uberior Infrastructure Investments and infrastructure designer, builder, and maintenance company Balfour Beatty as the other major partners.
 Macquarie Group subsequently sold its stake in the project to John Laing and Uberior at the financial closing of the contract.

 Minority partners (subcontractors) include transit operating company Alternate Concepts, Ames Construction, design firm HDR, train builder Hyundai Rotem, rail consultant Interfleet Technology, engineering firm Parsons Brinckerhoff, construction engineering firm PBS&J, rail engineering consultant Systra and rail safety system developer Wabtec.

 Under the final terms of the contract, RTD will pay Denver Transit Partners, a total of $7.1 billion over the length of the contract.